Looking for a healthier hot dog? Check these out.

 These are okay!
 Not my favorite but I can’t think of much to complain about.
 The flavor of the gouda and roasted red pepper isn’t very noticeable however there are bright red pepper pieces in the sausages which I didn’t love the look of, I think because they’re so bright.
 These have turkey and chicken instead of beef so they’re a leaner tasting sausage.
 The casing isn’t tough and is kind of chewy (think more like a smokie).

-The pack of 10 sausages cost $14.99 Canadian.
+The pack of 10 sausages costs $14.99 Canadian.
 Definitely not super cheap but not overly expensive.

 I love having the Freybe Turkey and Chicken Gouda Cheese & Roasted Red Pepper sausages as a “hot dog” during the summer, my husband cooks them on the barbecue.
 You can also pan fry these sausages.
 After I open the pack I immediately put them in the freezer, the package states once open you should consume them within three to five days.